shivlal1/Calendar-Application/README.md

 ### src/
 This directory contains the main source code organized using the MVC (Model-View-Controller) architectural pattern, along with utility classes:

-- **controller**: Contains command-related classes responsible for handling user commands such as Create, Edit, Show, Print, and Export.
+- **controller**: Contains command-related classes responsible for handling user commands such as Create, Edit, Show, Print, Export, Copy, and Calendar Management.
 - **model**: Includes the logic behind the creation and editing of events.
 It also contains the logic of exporting and checking if the user is busy at a given time slot or not.
 - **view**: Handles all the user interface logic, including outputting to the console.
 - **utils**: Provides common helper functions like date conversions and regex utilities.